DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 and allow you to add or subtract your draw before reporting the value on a given check.

 Complete list:
-- AGL Agility
+- Agility AGL
    - Finesse (Fight)
    <!-- - Reflex -->
    <!-- - Riding -->
    - Stealth
-- CON Conviction
+- Conviction CON
    - Bluffing
    - Performance
    <!-- - Persuasion -->
-- GUT Intuition
+- Intuition GUT
    - Detection
    <!-- - Faith -->
    - Craft
    <!-- - Naturalism -->
-- INT Intelligence
+- Intelligence INT
    - Knowledge
    - Investigation
    <!-- - Science -->
-- STR Strength
+- Strength STR
    - Athletics
    - Brute (Fight)
    <!-- - Intimidation -->
-- VIT Vitality
+- Vitality VIT

 ### Dealers, Bystanders and Companions

+The Player Characters (referred to as PCs) are typically the heroes of the story.
+PCs are considered *Dealers* and are distinct and separate from the majority of other characters in the world.
+The GM may control other Dealers who can take the form of powerful allies or adversaries the players may encounter along the way.

 1. Dealers.
 All player characters, and some in-game characters that are controlled by the Game Master.
 They...
    1. Can have Powers and Vulnerabilities.